MuhamedRyad/nextfinds/README.md

   that stops publishing right after the Amazon application tends to read as "built for the application," which is the opposite of what you want reviewers to see.
-- The 6 sample "finds" on the homepage (`SAMPLE ENTRIES` in `index.html`) still need real products and real affiliate links before you apply — see the checklist above.
+- The 12 "finds" on the homepage are now real products with real Amazon product URLs (verified by search, one per shelf category × 3). **They don't carry your Associates tracking tag yet** — once your application is approved, add `?tag=YOUR-ASSOCIATE-ID-20` to each `href` in the `#finds` section of `index.html` so clicks are attributed to your account and count toward the 3-sale/180-day requirement.
+Until then they're plain, working Amazon links, not affiliate links.
 - A live, reachable URL at the time you apply (GitHub Pages enabled, `https://muhamedryad.github.io/nextfinds/` returning the real site, not a 404).